 Dopamine is involved in many other brain functions besides alcohol addiction.
 Therefore, more research is needed to see if the findings translate to humans as well.
 Especially, if gene therapy leads to unwanted changes in mood or behavior.

-In a world where more than 3 million people die every year for causes related to alcoholism, this gene therapy could be a beacon of hope.
+In a world where more than 3 million people die every year for causes linked to alcoholism, this gene therapy could represent a beacon of hope.
 It is a very bold and extreme step in the fight against one of humanity's oldest and most pervasive addictions.